-If you're looking for Whidbey Island rentals or Whidbey Island real estate, start by learning a bit about the communities.
+If you're looking for Oak Harbor rentals, or any other Whidbey Island rentals or Whidbey Island real estate, start by learning a bit about the communities.
 It's a wonderful place to settle down and find your roots.
 With so many cozy communities and darling neighborhoods, there's a perfect neighborhood for every lifestyle.

 Located towards the Southeastern tip of Whidbey Island is the destination town of Clinton.
 Accessible by car and ferry terminal directly in town that travels from Clinton to Mukilteo on the East.
 Although small in population the city limits of Clinton stretches farther up into the island than most towns and folks as far as 7 miles away are still considered residents of Clinton.